SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 [slide hideTitle]
 # Built-in methods

+There are several built-in methods for a `HashMap`:

 - `put(K key, V value)` - Used to **add items** (insert an entry) in the map

 Only a **single Key + Value pair** for each Key can exist in the Map **at the same time**.